ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/codebuild/_index.md

 ---
-title: Build and share Docker images using AWS CodeBuild and Graviton
+title: Build and share Docker images using AWS CodeBuild

-description: Learn how to build and share docker imsages using AWS CodeBuild on Arm servers.

 minutes_to_complete: 30